36-650-Fall-2021/course-project-emilyzengers/README.md

 Refer to the "test" folder to see what unit tests I ran for each of the the 5 Python functions I created.
 In the following paragraphs, I describe a summary of all the test scenarios I went through for each function.<br />

 #### Function 1
 For function 1, I assessed whether the function is returning anything.
 Then I assessed that the function is returning the right number of elements.
 I also assessed to see if the first element was the right element and made sure that the first element didn't return the wrong element.
-Lastly, I checked to make sure my error message inside my function was working properly.<br />
+Lastly, I checked to make sure my error messages inside my function was working properly.<br />

 #### Function 2
 For function 2, I assessed whether the function is returning anything.
 Then I assessed that the function is returning the right number of elements.
 I also assessed to see if the first element was the right element and made sure that the first element didnt' return the second element.
 Additionally, I assessed that the ordering of the elements was correct.
-Lastly, I checked to make sure my error message inside my function was working properly.
+Lastly, I checked to make sure my error messages inside my function was working properly.

 #### Function 3
 For function 3, I assessed whether the function is returning anything.
 Then I assessed that the function is returning the right number of elements.
 Then I assessed to see whether the error messages inside my function were working correctly.
 I also checked to see that the elements that are returned were in the right order.